Illustrated topographic map of Koshi Province — 14 districts from the snow-capped Himalayas to the Terai plains

 Destinations from Biratnagar

-Biratnagar sits at a unique geographic crossroads — within reach of five countries.
-Drive north to the Chinese border via the Koshi Highway.
-Head east to Bhutan through India's Siliguri corridor.
-Or cross south to Bangladesh.
-No other city in Nepal offers this kind of multi-country access.
+Within reach of five countries — north to China via the Koshi Highway, east to Bhutan through Siliguri, south to Bangladesh.
+No other Nepali city offers this access.

 Destinations